Blood pressure sometimes called arterial blood pressure is the pressure exerted by circulating blood against the walls of blood vessels.

 High blood pressure measured in the doctor’s office may be sometimes falsely high, because

 As much as 20 % suffered from "white coat syndrome."
 Blood pressure surges in the doctor's office.
 Otherwise, the BP is normal at home.

 Knowing about white-coat syndrome helps to stop misdiagnosed as hypertension.
-Also, you need to repeat blood pressure measurement many times preferable outside doctor’s office before confirming the diagnosis of hypertension.
+Also, you need to repeat blood pressure measurement many times preferable outside the doctor’s office before confirming the diagnosis of hypertension.

 You must confirm blood pressure diagnosis only after the blood pressures are consistently high many times at different days.
-If diagnosed with hypertension, before you start your blood pressure treatment you need to know your cause of high blood pressure.
+If diagnosed with hypertension, before you start your blood pressure treatment, you need to know your cause of high blood pressure.

 How can you lower your blood pressure?

 - If you are more concern about your good health and ready to put consistent effort, then the best option is the lifestyle changes to lower blood pressure.
-Proper diet and exercise help to bring back your blood pressure to a healthy range.
+Proper diet and exercise help bring back your blood pressure to a healthy range.